-The first time one of Muslim sisters said, “I love you for the sake of Allah,” I didn’t have a proper appreciation.
-As a revert, I didn’t understand the true meaning of this phrase.
+The first time one of the Muslim sisters said, “I love you for the sake of Allah,” I didn’t have a proper appreciation.
+As a convert, I didn’t understand the true meaning of this phrase.

 It sounded to me like she was saying I had no appreciable qualities, but she could still love me for the sake of Allah.
 A bit like saying someone has a face “only a mother could love.” 🙂

 Well, that isn’t what it means AT ALL!

 Love For The Sake Of Allah